-The notes will be issued under an indenture dated as of March 15, 2000, between us and The Bank of Nova Scotia Trust Company of New York, as trustee.
-The following description of the particular terms of the notes supplements the description of the general terms and provisions of debt securities in the accompanying prospectus.
+The notes will be issued under an indenture dated as of March 15, 2000, between us and The Bank of Nova Scotia Trust Company of New York, as trustee, as amended by the third supplemental indenture between us and the trustee.
+In this section, unless otherwise stated or the context otherwise requires, references to the "indenture" refer to the indenture, as supplemented by the third supplemental indenture.